All About Periods

 When Do Most Girls Get Their Period?

-Most of the time, a girl gets her period about 2 years after her breasts start
+- Most of the time, a girl gets her period about 2 years after her breasts start to develop.

 What Causes a Period?